An Alternative Explanation of the Subud Exercise in Psychological Terms

 Meanwhile, Subud members understandably tend to

-suppose that the benefits of practising the latihan are accumulative or progressive,
+suppose that the benefits of practising the latihan are accumulative or

-with objectively distinguishable stages of development (as per levels of the
+progression comes with objectively distinguishable stages of development (as

-material, vegetal, animal, human and more).
-Moreover, I suspect that there’s no
+per levels of the material, vegetal, animal, human and more).
+Moreover, I

-deep-down feature of the latihan to distinguish it from outwardly
+suspect that there’s no deep-down feature of the latihan to distinguish it from

-context must affect a person’s attitude or approach toward any exercise of this
+considering how the context must affect a person’s attitude or approach toward

-general type, which is apt to be central in terms of how the exercise then
+any exercise of this general type, which is apt to be central in terms of how

-The Subud exercise is presented as more or less inherently
+The Subud exercise is presented as more or less

-basis.
+ongoing basis.
 In other scenarios, such as a self-awareness group or theatre

 improvisation workshop, for example, any similar exercise is far more likely to